pinax/pinax-models/docs/index.md

 ## Logical Deletion

-`pinax.models.LogicalDeleteModel` aims to provide a consistent interface for managing logical deletion of models also reducing the need to implement functionality at the model level.
+`pinax.models.models.LogicalDeleteModel` aims to provide a consistent interface for managing logical deletion of models also reducing the need to implement functionality at the model level.